 Wednesday, November 20, 2013

 Humility calls for hiding even facts.
 Suppose there are things that can make me look good.
-If I have ego, I will want to say them.
+If I have ego, I will want to tell them.
 Without ego, I probably don't have the urge to bring them up.
-But if there is humility, I would want to make sure that I do not reveal them.
+But if I have humility, I would want to make sure that I do not reveal them.